 SAITO: The city has not yet said exactly what parts of town will close.
 And there are worries that those neighborhoods will be home to Youngstown's poorest residents.
 But it's not just getting people to move that's the challenge.
 Rutgers University's Frank Popper says controlled shrinkage is hard to sell to a culture used to suburban sprawl and growth.

-Professor FRANK POPPER (Planning and Public Policy, Rutgers University): We've never done it in this Youngstown-like, prototypical industrial city.
+FRANK POPPER: We've never done it in this Youngstown-like, prototypical industrial city.

 SAITO: You mean it's never been done in this large of a populated area?